 Sharding data across nodes

-The primary key for each row in the table uniquely determines the tablet the row lives in.
-This is shown in the following figure.
+The primary key for each row in the table uniquely identifies the location of the tablet in the row, as per the following diagram:

-By default, YugabyteDB creates eight tablets per node in the cluster for each table and automatically distributes the data across the various tablets, which in turn are distributed evenly across the nodes.
-In the Try it out section, you'll explore how automatic sharding is done internally for tables.
+By default, YugabyteDB creates eight tablets per node in the universe for each table and automatically distributes the data across various tablets, which in turn are distributed evenly across the nodes.
+In the Examples, you explore how automatic sharding is done internally for tables.
 The system Redis table works in exactly the same way.

 The hash space for hash-sharded YugabyteDB tables is the 2-byte range from